Progressive-Insurance/oculr-ngx/CONTRIBUTING.md

 # Contributing to Oculr

-> ### **Please hold off on contributing**
->
-> We're currently in the process of finalizing our Contributor License Agreement (CLA) and cannot legally accept contributions at this time.
-We are very close on completing our automated CLA workflow so please check back soon if you're looking to contribute.

 We warmly welcome any community contributions to this repository.
 As a contributor here are some helpful guidelines.

 ## Code of Conduct